yiningfu619/final_project_nblock2/README.md

 ### Make

-Run `make final_report.html` in the terminal while in the project directory
+  - Run `make final_report.html` in the terminal while in the project directory to generate the complete final report
+  - Run `make clean` to remove contents of the output folder and `final_report.html`